Rogers Plan: Aftermath: historical implications

 Sadat continued the trend by both standing by the Rogers Plan and kicking out the pro-Soviet group of Ali Sabry in April 1971.
 It is unlikely, however, that the United States viewed the relations the same way since the State Department's focus was competition with the Soviet Union, as opposed to regional conflicts.
 The resolution also exacerbated the divisions between Kissinger and Rogers, and the Middle Eastern countries saw that the goals of American foreign policy were different.
 Kissinger did not want to involve the Soviet Union or any Arab countries friendly to them; in hopes they would turn to the United States and reject the Soviet Union.

 Israel used that in hopes of preventing all peace talks, which could have resulted in getting greater land capitulations from Arab countries due to Israel's military strength.
 Nasser forestalled any movement toward direct negotiations with Israel.
 In dozens of speeches and statements, Nasser posited the equation that any direct peace talks with Israel were tantamount to surrender.

+In April 2025, a newly revealed audio recording from August 3, 1970, shed further light on Egypt's acceptance of the Rogers Plan.
+In a private conversation with Libyan leader Muammar Gaddafi, President Gamal Abdel Nasser expressed a pragmatic view of Egypt’s priorities, stating, "We have no interest in the Palestinian issue.
+We will only talk about Sinai.
+When [the Israelis] leave Sinai, there will be an agreement".
+In addition he said to Gaddafi: "You are welcome to mobilize the forces, go to Baghdad and try to fight against Israel.
+We will stay away from this operation, leave us alone - we will choose a non-violent and defeatist solution.
+I can live with that".
+Nasser also criticized other Arab leaders for engaging in "hollow slogans" about liberating Palestine and warned that such rhetoric could result in additional territorial losses, as had occurred after the 1948 Arab-Israeli War.